Woman on a phone at work

 How does the Integration Hub work ?

-They are doing this by:
+Our Integration Hub is doing this by:

 • Gaining a thorough understanding of the challenges faced by our residents, the services and individuals that support them, and the businesses that employ them.